The Kaizen Karate Team

 "Kaizen" is the Japanese term for “continuous improvement,” and we believe that epitomizes what Karate and self-defense training is all about.
 We opened our doors in 2014 with a mission to bring the wonderful life skill of self-protection to children and adults alike in the Windsor area.

-Sensei Matt Schildt | Owner
+Shihan Matt Schildt

-Senpai Jackson Marshall
+Sensei Jackson Marshall

-Senpai Jackson Marshall started training at Kaizen Karate & Self-Defense in 2015, at the age of 13, after four prior years of martial arts training.
-He quickly became a Class Leader, then a Kohai (junior instructor), and assisted Sensei Matt with the Kids Classes.
+Sensei Jackson Marshall, 20, started training at Kaizen Karate & Self-Defense in 2015 after four prior years of martial arts training.
+He quickly became a Class Leader, then a Kohai (junior instructor), then Senpai (chief assistant to the Sensei) at 1st Degree Black Belt.

-Kohai Mason Schildt
+Senpai Mason Schildt

 Senpai Mason Schildt, 16, started training in Karate when he was five years old, and he earned his Junior Black Belt in 2017.
 He became a Kohai (junior instructor) a year later.
 Mason earned his 1st Degree adult Black Belt in July 2022, and Shihan Matt promoted him to Senpai and full instructor.
 Senpai Mason is a multiple Colorado Karate Association (CKA) State Finalist, including placing 2nd in Sparring in 2021.